 Variable Description SOURCES Specifies C/C++ and assembly files outside of application directory.
 Example Usage (within Makefile): SOURCES+=path/to/file/Source1.c This can be used to include files external to the application directory.
 The path can be both absolute or relative to the application directory.
 INCLUDES Specifies include paths outside of the application directory.
 Example Usage (within Makefile): INCLUDES+=path/to/headers Note: These MUST NOT have $-I$ prepended.
 The path can be either absolute or relative to the application directory.
 DEFINES Specifies additional defines passed to the compiler.
-Example Usage (within Makefile): DEFINES+=EXAMPLE_DEFINE=0x01 Note: These MUST NOT have -D prepended.
+Example Usage (within Makefile): DEFINES+=EXAMPLE_DEFINE=0x01 Note: These MUST NOT have $\neg D$ prepended.
 VFP_SELECT Selects hard/soft ABI or full software for floating-point operations [softfp hardfp softfloat].
 If not defined, this value defaults to softfp.
 Example Usage (within Makefile): VFP_SELECT=hardfp VFP_SELECT_PRECISION Selects single-precision or double-precision operating mode for floating-point operations.
 If not defined, this value defaults to double-precision.
 Enable single-precision mode by using the "singlefp" option.
 Example Usage (within Makefile): VFP_SELECT_PRECISION=singlefp CFLAGS Prepends additional C compiler flags.
-Example Usage (within Makefile): CFLAGS+= -Werror -Wall -O2 CXXFLAGS Prepends additional C++ compiler flags.
+Example Usage (within Makefile): CFLAGS+= -Werror -Wall -O2

+Variable Description CXXFLAGS Prepends additional C++ compiler flags.
 Example Usage (within Makefile): CXXFLAGS+= -finline-functions ASFLAGS Prepends additional assembler flags.
 Usage is similar to CFLAGS.
 LDFLAGS Prepends additional linker flags.
-Example Usage (within Makefile): LDFLAGS+= -nodefaultlibs

-Variable Description LINKER_SCRIPT Specifies a custom linker script location.
-Example Usage (within Makefile): LINKER_SCRIPT=path/to/file/Custom_Linker1.ld This linker script overrides the default.
-Note: Additional linker scripts can be added for GCC via the LDFLAGS variable as a -L option.
+Example Usage (within Makefile): LDFLAGS+= -nodefaultlibs LINKER_SCRIPT Specifies a custom linker script location.
+Example Usage (within Makefile): LINKER SCRIPT=path/to/file/Custom Linker1.ld This linker script overrides the default.
+Note: Additional linker scripts can be added for GCC via the LDFLAGS variable as a $-$ L option.
 COMPONENTS Adds component-specific files to the build.
 Example Usage (within Makefile): COMPONENTS+=CUSTOM_CONFIGURATION Create a directory named COMPONENT <value> and place your files.
 Then include the following make variable to have that feature library be included in the build.
 For example, create a directory named COMPONENT_ACCELEROMETER into auto-discovery.
 Then add the following make variable to the Makefile: COMPONENT=ACCELEROMETER.
 If the make variable does not include the <value>, then that library will not be included in the build.</value></value> DISABLE_COMPONENTS Removes component-specific files from the build.
 Example Usage (within Makefile): DISABLE_COMPONENTS=BSP_DESIGN_MODUS Include a <value> to this make variable to have that feature library be excluded in the build.
 For example, to exclude the contents of the COMPONENT_BSP_DESIGN_MODUS directory, set DISABLE_COMPONENTS=BSP_DESIGN_MODUS.</value> SEARCH List of paths to include in auto-discovery.
 For example,/mtb_shared/lib1.
 Example Usage (within Makefile): SEARCH+=directory_containing_source_files The SEARCH variable can also be used by the application to include other directories to auto-discovery.
+SKIP_CODE_GEN Disables code generation from configurators when building.
+When set to a non-empty value, the build process will no longer run code generation from configurators.
 MERGE List of projects in the application to generate a combined hex file from.
 By default, building a multi-project application will generate a combined hex file from its sub-projects.
 This variable can be set from the application Makefile to override the set of projects to generate combined hex file from.